 Since 2012 the OWSD-Elsevier Foundation Awards for Early-Career Women Scientists in the Developing World recognize the achievements of researchers who have made significant contributions to the advancement of scientific knowledge.

-Interview women PIs in Japan, focusing on their leadership and laboratory management skills, and how they overcame challenges.
-By formalizing and disseminating these experiences, the project will accelerate the development of women researchers aiming for leadership positions.
+By interviewing women PIs in Japan, formalizing and disseminating their experiences, the project aims to accelerate the development of early-career women researchers aiming for leadership positions.

 The Chemistry for Climate Action Challenge awards projects that use green and sustainable chemistry solutions to tackle some of the Global South’s greatest challenges — supporting UN SDG13, Climate Action.